Information about facilities, thesis submission and extensions, research administration, student services, handbooks and more.

 Photocopy credit is loaded onto your student card by Unicard, who maintain all printing and photocopying resources at the University.
 This credit can be used at most student photocopiers and printers on campus.
 Photocopying and printing facilities are available at the Eastern Resource Centre, Frank Tate Building, Baillieu library and the Student Union.
 All photocopying at the University is subject to the Copyright Regulations 1968.
 Severe penalties apply if the regulations are contravened.

-Please see the Academic programs staff member regarding photocopying credit and paper.
+Please see the Academic programs staff member on the Our people web page regarding photocopying credit and paper.

 Study away and funding

 The Asia Institute allows you to undertake research-related activities such as fieldwork, attending conferences, attending classes or working with collaborators away from the University.
 You will need to complete an Application to Study Away to notify the University when you will be away and where you are travelling to.
 The University offers a range of scholarships and prizes to graduate research students that can help to cover the cost of your journey.
 For more information please see the Study away and funding web page.